contao/docs/docs/manual/guides/install-test-versions.en.md

 unstable code.

-In this case, instead of requiring a specific _version_ of Contao, a specific _branch_ of Contao's public git repository will be required.
+In this case, instead of requiring a specific _version_ of Contao, a specific _branch_ of Contao's public Git repository will be required.
 Each minor version of Contao has its own development branch, e.g. `4.9.x-dev` for Contao `4.9` for instance.
 The branch of a _future_ Contao version currently in development will always be the `dev-master` branch.